 The mutations in the PAX5 locus did affect CTCF binding sites.
 Most of the aSHM sites in the genome that we were able to find hypermutated during FL-DHL transformation were not overlapping CTCF occupancy sites.
 Although it is very likely that these mutations alter local DNA topology and eventually affect loop extrusion and genome architecture- we did not find a direct evidence of such.
-It is still possible that CTCF binding or cohesin movement to induce loop extrusion in affected due to TF binding.
+It is still possible that CTCF binding or cohesin movement to induce loop extrusion is affected due to TF binding.
 We discuss these possibilities.

 Comment 4: The location of the mutations with regards to TADs as well as the extent to which they affect TAD boundaries both warrant further investigation.
 Do the authors observe changes in TAD boundaries in their matched FL-DHL pairs?

-Answer: We have provided detailed evaluation of the location of the mutations with respect to the TAD boundaries in Fig. SX.
+Answer: We have provided detailed evaluation of the location of the mutations with respect to the TAD boundaries in extended Fig. 5g.
 We thanks the referee for encouraging us to do this.
 Loop extrusion has been proposed to be a potential mechanism for AID recruitment and most mutations were present in active TADs.
 However, the mutations did not overlap the boundary CTCF sites and were unlikely to disturb the TADs.
 It is possible that aSHM requires TAD integrity and loop extrusion.
 Careful molecular genetics of the aSHMs, with overlapping TAD analyses, will be needed to show the effect on TAD integrity.
 Of note, ZCCHC7 interacts with the RNA exosome that has been shown by us (ref.) and others (Ref) to be important for promoting cohesin binding and loop extrusion by controlling transcription termination of convergent genes (ref.) and/or removal of non-B DNA structures in the genome and allowing cohesin localization (Ref.).

 Comment 5: ZCCHC7 controls nucleolus homeostasis and the processing of 5.8S rRNA.
 This is an exciting finding that requires further investigation.
 For instance, the exact mechanism of action of ZCCHC7 is not well characterized.
 Is the processing of other rRNAs unaffected?